 From South America

-- Blue Sailing This company keeps the schedule for more than a dozen boats that sail between Columbia and Panama.
+- Blue Sailing This company keeps the schedule for more than a dozen boats that sail between Colombia and Panama.
 Look online to see photos of the boats, to learn about the captains and to book the trips.

 - Casa Viena A Cartagena hostel that helps with boat trips to Panama.